Nek-12/CW3sem/README.md

 # 3rd Semester Coursework
 Topic: "CLI application for tracking self-development progress"

 ## Usage
-The app has only been tested on linux.
-Most likely some changes to source code will be needed in order for the build process to succeed.
-Be aware that the coursework is only 50% done.
-You can't actually run it yet.
+The app is only for linux.
+The coursework is now almost done.
+This CW is an example of the cleanest code I'm able to write so far.
+It doesn't contain sophisticated algorithms or a lot of features but rather shows how the project should be structured and what features of C++ 20 I'm able to use.

 ## License
 GPL v3
+According to the license, you may NOT modify the CW, sell it or hand it in as your own.